 Current advances in the field aim to accomplish more realistic; interactable game worlds by innovating and refining several available approaches used for 2D and 3D environments.
 Although latest graphical hardware components are becoming increasingly powerful [10], implementing a highly complex physical simulation introduces a development hurdle: the more accurate a simulation is the more impact it has on the system.
 Taking into consideration the real-time constraints that are required for a computer game to perform sufficiently by achieving the highest and most consistent frame rate possible, game developers are left with only one choice - to deduct some of the realism by creating simple and compact scenes but also by disregarding inessential aspects of physical simulation.

-OBJECTIVE
+Objective

 There has been a lack of dynamic destruction systems on many games in the past.
 Canned animations are pre-rendered animations and not actual simulations that are triggered on certain events.
 Their use has proven to be non-beneficial to gameplay but only as visual effects.